pvorb/restposten/README.md

 ===========

 Persistence is a data persistence module for [flatiron](http://flatironjs.org/).
-It's an adaptation of [resourceful](https://github.com/flatiron/resourceful) and is intended to be used as a replacement for Resourceful.
+It's an adaptation of [resourceful](https://github.com/flatiron/resourceful).
+You can replace resourceful in your flatiron app by persistence.
 It uses [JSON Schema](http://json-schema.org/) for data validation.
 It also has support for JSON Schema links, which are directly mapped to relations in the internal data model.